upk240z/exchange-firebase/README.md

 # Exchange rate sender

 Exchange rate push to App.
 Use Firebase Functions.
+for Node 14

 ## Setup